 Are you looking for a profitable niche for your next online course?
-One of the great things about teaching online in 2021 – online education is in demand, now more than ever.
+One of the great things about teaching online today – online education is in demand, now more than ever.

 Virtual learning was already rising in popularity before 2020, and the trend is still going strong.